pgspider/sqlite_fdw/README.md

 - **updatable** as *boolean*, optional, default *true*

-  This option allow or disallow write operations on foreing server.
-Can be overwritten by corresponding table option or OS file permissions or OS file mode for PostgreSQL server user.
+  This option can allow or disallow data modification on foreign server for all foreign objects by default.
+Please note, this option can be overwritten on table level or have no effect because of some filesystem restrictions, see [data modification access](#data-modification-access) about conditions of succesfully data modification.
+This is only recommentadion of PostgreSQL foreign server owner user not to modify data in foreign server tables.
+For strong restriction see the next option `force_readonly`.

 - **force_readonly** as *boolean*, optional, default *false*

-  This option disallow or allow write operations on foreign server througth SQLite file access .
-Can NOT be overwritten by any updatable option.
+  This option can disallow any write operations on foreign server user data througth SQLite file readonly access mode.
+This option driven only by foreign server owner role can not be overwritten by any `updatable` option value.
+This is a strong restiction by PostgreSQL foreign server owner user not to modify data in any foreign server tables.
+Also see [data modification access](#data-modification-access) about conditions of succesfully data modification.

 - **truncatable** as *boolean*, optional, default *false*